-Black Lives Matter condemns arrest of man filming police
+Black Lives Matter condemns arrest of man filming cop

 Syracuse, N.Y. — Black Lives Matter activists on Friday protested the arrest of an anti-violence advocate who was taken into custody while videotaping officers frisking a handcuffed motorist.